singularperturbation/MailTask/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 ---

 Note: The GPLv3 is in the LICENSE file.

+## Description

 Hello.
 This set of programs is MailTask.
 This is a brief document intending to familiarize users with how to use this program.